 - Call your insurance company to learn about their recommendations for your next steps

-If you or a loved one lives with addiction, considering reaching out to The Recovery Village Palm Beach to enroll in a substance use treatment program.
-When you call The Recovery Village Palm Beach, you will be connected to a representative who can provide information about helpful services to address your addiction and any co-occurring mental health conditions, including motivational interviewing.
+If you or a loved one lives with addiction, considering reaching out to The Recovery Village Palm Beach at Baptist Health to enroll in a substance use treatment program.
+When you call The Recovery Village Palm Beach at Baptist Health, you will be connected to a representative who can provide information about helpful services to address your addiction and any co-occurring mental health conditions, including motivational interviewing.

 Center for Substance Abuse Treatment.
 “Treatment Improvement Protocol Series, No. 35.
 Chapter 2 — Motivation and Intervention.”
 1999.
 Accessed July 13, 2019.